What Can Clinical Depression Look Like? Symptoms And Considerations

 Bipolar disorder can be a bit different than clinical depression because it can be mixed with periods of euphoria.
 The depression part of bipolar disorder generally meets the DSM-5 criteria for clinical depression, which can be called bipolar depression.

-However, differentiating factors for some living with this diagnosis include extreme and variating called mania, or hypomania.
+However, in some cases, differentiating factors for some living with this diagnosis and someone living with depression include something extreme and variating called mania, or hypomania.

 Symptoms of clinical depression